ARMmbed/mbed_OS_API_Docs/docs/APIs/tasks/events.md

 In mbed OS, events are pointers to functions (and optionally function arguments).
 An event loop extracts events from a queue and executes them.

 The [mbed-events library](http://github.com/ARMmbed/mbed-os/tree/master/events) implements the mbed OS events queue.
-The [README of mbed-events](https://github.com/ARMmbed/mbed-os/blob/master/events/README.md) shows how to use the event queue.
+The [usage documentation of mbed-events](events_usage.md) shows how to use the event queue.

 ## Creating an event loop